![]() |

 Is the Asian/Asian Pacific American male and a non-Asian (White, Black & Hispanic) female romantic relationships taboo in American films?

-and you are missing from that landscape, you are not being represented.
+This is especially true if we are not part of the landscape and media which defines the culture.
+This action will continue the impression that we will still considered as outsiders.
+If we are not in mainstream media in what defines the US populations, people won't think that Asian Americans as part of the American fabric.
+This is dangerous.
+I take things one step further by analyzing things such questions such as - "why are they treating us as outsiders?"
+The reason why it is important to get treated as an insider is because it defines the "American Identify" within the general public.
+When you are an American and you are missing from that landscape, you are not being represented.
 It impacts the thinking of the people that are watching the media.
 If the general public's only views of our community are negative, most people will assume that their perceptions are accurate.
 If you're not there at all, that's equally dangerous because you are missing from the scene.

-to note that when 1,500 Asian American's came to celebrate a cultural event at a prestigious museum landmark with no history of trouble, we were hassled based upon perceived negative stereotypes of our communities.
+Now what AAMD What we are trying to do is to break that vicious circle of not having the writers providing material for our actors.
+I was appalled to note that when 1,500 Asian American's came to celebrate a cultural event at a prestigious museum landmark with no history of trouble, we were hassled based upon perceived negative stereotypes of our communities.
 That is dangerous.
+Click HERE to go to Part 4 and HERE to go back to Part 1

 Any questions regarding the content, contact Asian American Artistry |